zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 - `(set-degree-mode)`, `(set-radian-mode)` makes it so that all of your angles (both that you give to get from functions) are in the mode that you choose.
 Make sure to write this in on-tick. a quick
-  referesher: in degrees angle go from 0 to 360.
+  refresher: in degrees angle go from 0 to 360.
 Radians go from 0 to 2π

 ## Advanced levels